lillyjames373/openai-agents-sdk-explorer/README.md

    pip install openai-agents
    ```

+2. Try the [Quickstart Example](docs/quickstart-example.md) to create your first agent.

-2. Explore the documentation in this repository to understand the key concepts.
+3. Explore the documentation in this repository to understand the key concepts.

-3. Check out the [example multi-agent system](docs/example-multi-agent-system.md) for a practical implementation.
+4. Check out the [Multi-Agent System Example](docs/example-multi-agent-system.md) for a more advanced implementation.

 ## Key Features